SongGithub/personal-infra/README.md

 ### DNS setup

-[https://dev.sinatra.midu.click](https://dev.sinatra.midu.click) is the current URL for the Sinatra website

-Domain `midu.click` is an upstream domain hosted on AWS, and it is in a separate account/hostzone to Sinatra's one.

-Operator needs to:
-- create a hostzone `sinatra.midu.click.` at their AWS Route53.
-- Apply for hostzone delegation.
-Send the 4 name servers' address to adminstrator of `midu.click.` to create a NS record in the hostzone
-- Wait until the NS record is ready in `midu.click.`.
-Run `dig sinatra.midu.click` should resolve to name servers of current hostzone.
 - run `bin/deploy_cfn dns dev dev`.
 This will create a CNAME record pointing to ELB DNS.

 ### TLS cert setup